ash-dey-org/tf-azure-billing/README.md

 # tf-azure-billing
-connects to azure pai to extract billing.
+connects to azure api to extract billing.
 Process it
 Sends email with csv and excel file
+..